napari/napari/docs/source/events/threading.rst

 ``update_layer`` function (**14**).
 The result is that the image in the viewer is updated everytime a new image is yielded.

-Any time you can break up your long-running function into a stream of shorter-running yield statements like this, you not only benefit from the increased responsivity, you can often save on precious memory resources.
+Any time you can break up a long-running function into a stream of shorter-running yield statements like this, you not only benefit from the increased responsivity in the viewer, you can often save on precious memory resources.

 Flow control and escape hatches